-But workplaces will still be required to maintain physical distancing for staff, and some workers are just not comfortable with the idea of a return to the office.
+But workplaces still have to maintain physical distancing for staff, and some workers are not comfortable with the idea of a return to the office.

 Shared office space companies are working out how to get the workspaces functioning safely and hotels are allowing day rentals for people who fancy a change of scene, but aren't keen with embracing social interaction just yet.

-Working from home has presented unique challenges for everyone - whether you're a teacher trying to teach a class full of kids over video, while your own kids are running around in the background; or you're a mayor trying to mediate a livestream meeting with 10 or so other councillors.
+Working from home has presented unique challenges for everyone - from teachers trying to teach a class full of kids over video, while their own children are running around in the background to mayors trying to mediate a livestream meeting with 10 or so other councillors.

 For the co-director of graphic design company Scratch Design, Kendal Morgan-Marshal, working from home was tricky for their team of five.